dickansj/MasterYourPPE/content/action/action.md

       <img class="img-fluid" src="https://github.com/dickansj/MasterYourPPE/blob/master/assets/wiki/frame-side-view.png?raw=true" alt="Mask Frame">
     </div>
     <div class="col-xs-12 col-sm-12 col-md-10 col-lg-9 col-xl-9">
       <p class="text-left"><b>1) Make a Mask Frame</b><br>Easily enhance the effectiveness of your face covering by making a mask frame.
 Your personalized mask frame will help to seal the air leaks around your face to stop airborne droplets from passing through.
-See this quick how-to video and print a mask frame template with instructions.</p>
+See <a href="https://youtu.be/KZgRVWYM7rY" target="_blank">this</a> quick how-to video and <a href="https://github.com/dickansj/MasterYourPPE/wiki/Improve-Your-Mask-With-a-Frame" target="_blank">print</a> a mask frame template with instructions.</p>
     </div>
   </div>
   <div class="row mt-4">